aws-samples/synthetics-canary-local-debugging-sample/README.md

 -	Install [Visual Studio Code](https://code.visualstudio.com/) editor or [JetBrains IDE](https://www.jetbrains.com/idea/).
 -	Install [Docker](https://docs.docker.com/get-docker/) and start the daemon.
 -	Install [AWS Toolkit for VS Code](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/welcome.html) extension for VS Code or [AWS Toolkit for IntelliJ IDEA](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/welcome.html) extension for JetBrains IDE depending on your editor preference.
+- An [Amazon S3](https://aws.amazon.com/s3/) bucket for canary artifacts.
+    - **Note**: You can skip this step if you wish.
+The canary can still be run locally, but it will not be able to upload artifacts to the S3 bucket.
+The canary logs will contain errors related to this, but you can safely ignore them.

 ## Setting up local debugging environment
 Clone this repository using this cmd.